epoirierIRD/Chlorophyll-Fluorometer/README.md

   <img src="images/Final_prototype.jpg" alt="Final prototype" width="400"/>
 </p>

+## Avenues for Improvement

+- The photodiode becomes saturated when used outdoors in bright light.
+- The PVC box may not withstand high pressure underwater.

+Contributions are welcomed to improve these points.

 ## To contribute

 Contributions to this project are welcome.
 Here's how you can contribute: